 Changing a voting scheme to another involves modifying the sensitivity of ramp detection, and such a switch follows a pattern on a performance diagram.
 Theoretically, increasing the sensitivity of ramp detection (reducing the percentage of votes required to indicate ramps) increases the instances of TP or FP or both.
 Therefore, mathematically, raising this sensitivity increases bias and POD.
 Because both TP and FP are in the denominator of SR and CSI, adjusting this sensitivity has an undetermined impact on these two parameters.
 As a result, a voting scheme that is sensitive to ramp detection (e.g., 16% vote) always has a higher POD and a higher bias than those insensitive to ramp detection, and the relative magnitude of their SR and CSI depends on the forecasts and the ramp definition.

 Choosing a voting scheme can more correctly and effectively forecast ramp events than using the ensemble mean.
-In the six-organization example for ramps above 50 MW over 6 hours (Figure 16a), all the ensemble members and most voting schemes have a higher POD, a higher SR, and a higher CSI than the ensemble mean.
+In the six-organization example for ramps above 50 MW over 6 hours (Fig. 16a), all the ensemble members and most voting schemes have a higher POD, a higher SR, and a higher CSI than the ensemble mean.
 Among all voting schemes, the 50% voting scheme achieves a satisfactory balance among POD, SR, bias, and CSI.
-In the p5-ensemble example (Figure 16b), the 50% voting scheme appears close to the center of the ensemble members on the performance diagram, whereas the ensemble mean tends to under forecast ramps and have fewer TP.
+In the p5 ensemble example (Fig. 16b), the 50% voting scheme appears close to the center of the ensemble members on the performance diagram, whereas the ensemble mean tends to under forecast ramps and have fewer TPs.